Create and Manage Compute Pools

 - Dedicated resources - Get exclusive access to physical resources with security and no resource contention.
 Use this for production, training, or sensitive data.

-- Shared resources - Create a compute pool that is shared across multiple teams and personas.
+- Shared resources - Create a Compute Pool that is shared across multiple teams and personas.
 Use this for development, experimentation, or budget-conscious use cases.
-When selected, enter the Number of clusters (required, minimum 1) to specify how many clusters to provision for the shared compute pool.
+When selected, enter the Number of clusters (required, minimum 1) to specify how many clusters to provision for the shared Compute Pool.

 Select Next.